DetachHead/basedpyright/docs/installation/ides.md

     note that most of these editor plugins require [the language server to be installed](./command-line-and-language-server.md).

+for information on how to configure the language server in your IDE, [see here](../configuration/language-server-settings.md#where-do-i-configure-these-settings).

 ## VSCode / VSCodium

 ### VSCode